List of Fullmetal Alchemist characters: Greed

 The State Military soon raids their location to rescue Al, where King Bradley repeatedly kills Greed to finally subdue him, taking him back to Father.
 Unwilling to rejoin them, Greed is melted down to his Philosopher's Stone and is consumed by Father.
 Later, Lin Yao, in his search for immortality, offers to become the new Greed.
 Greed is given complete control of Lin's body after Lin willingly relinquishes control, believing this to be the only way to gain immortality.
 Though this Greed initially has no recollections of his actions as the former Greed, Bido's death brings back the memories of all his loyal subordinates.
 Angry with Bradley for killing his "possessions", and further provoked by Lin, the new Greed defects from the homunculi once more, eventually joining forces with Edward Elric during their fight against Father, intending to take Father's powers and use them for world domination.
 However, during the final battle, Greed comes to a realization his true desire is friendship.
 To that end, Greed sacrifices himself to aid Edward by transferring himself from Lin's body into a weakened Father, using his abilities to render Father's shell extremely fragile before being extinguished.
+While Father mortally wounds him by snapping his teeth shut, he happily calls Edward and Ling his dearest friends and that he does not need anything else before disintegrating.

 In the first anime adaptation, Greed escapes the raid and flees to Dante's mansion.
 Dante, who had created Greed when attempting to revive her dead lover, still retains the bones from his original body, which leaves him severely weakened.
 Edward kills Greed soon after he is made to believe that Greed killed Dante, though not before leaving with the valuable knowledge of how to kill the homunculi.
+After that, Edward, Alphonse and Izumi bury Greed and Dante.

 He is voiced by Junichi Suwabe in Japanese, and Chris Patton in English.
 For the second series, his voice is provided by Yuichi Nakamura in Japanese; in English, Patton reprises his role for the first Greed, while the second Greed is voiced by Troy Baker.